bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TicketStuckRate_3yrQ19j3XCuR09jcP_sUQK/Documentation.md

-Indicate the stuck rate of tickets in the turnstile.
+Indicates the stuck rate of tickets in the turnstile.